syntevo/docs/src/SmartGit/Manual/Integrations/Codex.md

 Once correctly configured, an **Open in Codex** option will appear when you right-click a branch in the **Branches** view.

-### Note
+> [!NOTE]
-> - At time of writing, OpenAI Codex only supports integration with GitHub repositories.
+> At time of writing, OpenAI Codex only supports integration with GitHub repositories.
-> - SmartGit will open your default browser -- if you have multiple browser identities, switch the identity which you use to access Codex before invoking the **Open in Codex** option in SmartGit.
+> SmartGit will open your default browser -- if you have multiple browser identities, switch the identity which you use to access Codex before invoking the **Open in Codex** option in SmartGit.
-> - Only branches which track a known branch on the remote can be accessed by Codex.
+> Only branches which track a known branch on the remote can be accessed by Codex.

 ## Setup